 The supply of housing available for all income levels is insufficient.
 The lack of housing supply continues to drive prices for rent and ownership higher each month.
-Over the past year (2020) in particular, housing costs for rentals and for ownership have continued to escalate exponentially making housing difficult for virtually every income level.
-For those earning 0-30% and 50-80% AMI in particular, units have decreased making inventory scant.
-For owners, housing available for purchase at incomes less than 200% AMI is typically in need of major repairs or substandard.
-Reports from realtors and lenders indicate for most local residents, home access is further reduced by offers 20-30% over asking price, all cash offers, and buyers, (particularly out of state buyers) willing to pay all closing costs and even rent the unit back to sellers payment free.
+Over the past year (2020) in particular, housing costs for rentals and for ownership have continued to escalate exponentially, making finding housing difficult for virtually every income level.
+For those earning 0-30% and 50-80% AMI in particular, units availability has decreased, making inventory scant.
+For owners, much of the housing available for purchase at incomes less than 200% AMI is substandard or in need of major repairs.
+Reports from realtors and lenders indicate that, for most local residents, home access is further reduced by an influx of cash offers 20-30% over asking price, and buyers (particularly from out of state) who are willing to pay all closing costs and even rent the unit back to sellers payment free.